- Tank & Line Testing, Installation Testing

-While ethanol-blended fuels have been around for some time, evidence recently gathered by Leighton O’Brien points towards a growing trend of integrity issues and loss of containment in older fiberglass resin tanks.
-This trend is particularly evident in single wall fibreglass tanks that have at some stage contained ethanol based petroleum products.
-Chris Cooper, Global President of Field Technologies, explains.
+While ethanol-blended fuels have been around for some time, evidence gathered by Leighton O’Brien points towards a growing trend of integrity issues and loss of containment in older fibreglass resin tanks.
+This trend is particularly evident in single-wall fibreglass tanks that have at some stage contained ethanol-based petroleum products.
+Jason Park, Chief Operating Officer, explains.

-Q: What is the status of ethanol fuel in Australia?
+Q: What is the status of ethanol fuel?

+Ethanol is the most widely used biofuel in the world and more more than 64 countries have active programs promoting the use of ethanol as a mainstream fuel.
 Ethanol blends are a cheaper and cleaner burning fuel, making up about 24% of Australian petrol sales.
 The majority of Australian ethanol sales are in NSW and Queensland where the state Government mandates biofuels.
-While not without its critics, the mandates are part of a push towards a clean energy future.
 The move to biofuels has meant many fuel retailers have had to convert their existing underground storage tanks to an ethanol blend, usually E10 (10% ethanol).

 Q: What’s the problem and how did you become aware of it?

-Our evidence was gathered through a recent analysis of equipment integrity test results across a broad range of tank materials, petroleum products and locations around the country.
-This intelligence informs our view that single wall fiberglass tanks with an age profile of greater than 15 years and have contained E10 during their life are at a much higher risk of developing integrity issues.
+Our evidence was gathered through an analysis of equipment integrity test results across a broad range of tank materials, petroleum products and locations around Australia.
+This intelligence informs our view that single wall fibreglass tanks with an age profile of greater than 15 years and have contained E10 during their life are at a much higher risk of developing integrity issues.
 There is a strong bias towards water and phase separation being a significant contributing factor.